xioren/ImageGoblin/README.md

 # ImageGoblin

-#### changelog v0.3.9:
+#### changelog v0.3.10:
-+ ongoing centralization of imports
-+ new goblins
++ fixed relative urls being rejected
 + bug fixes
 + misc code clean up and improvements

 ### This Program:
 + is a web scraping tool specifically for the discovery and retrieval of images on a web server, in the highest possible quality
-+ is designed according to my own personal needs
++ is a personal project designed according to my own needs
 + is a work in progress

 ### Requirements